61 Van Houten Street,

 1 person favorited this theater

-This theater is on Van Houten Street, off of Main Avenue in downtown Paterson opened as the Orpheum Theater on August 17, 1912.
-You can tell from the shape of the exterior that it was a theater, with the tell-tale stage housing at the back of the building.
+This theatre is on Van Houten Street, off of Main Avenue in downtown Paterson opened as the Orpheum Theatre on August 17, 1912.
+It was renamed State Theatre on April 11, 1936.
+You can tell from the shape of the exterior that it was a theatre, with the tell-tale stage housing at the back of the building.

-The most unique aspect of the facade is a fading sign on the side wall which says “Orpheum Theater – Classy and Refined Burlesque”.
-It also says something about special matinees, but it’s been a while since I saw it.
+The most unique aspect of the facade was a fading ‘ghost’ sign on the side wall which says “Orpheum – Classy and Refined Burlesque, Matinee Every Day”.
 (Uncle Floyd, a local celebrity and comedy historian, told me an interesting story.
 As a youngster, he spent lots of time in downtown Paterson throughout the 1960’s.
-One time when he passed the theater, he found boxes of old photographs in the garbage outside the building.
-They were original publicity photos of the acts that had played the Orpheum in the 20’s and 30’s.
+One time when he passed the theatre, he found boxes of old photographs in the garbage outside the building.
+They were original publicity photos of the acts that had played the Orpheum Theatre in the 1920’s and 1930’s.
 Among them were Joe Besser, Sydney Fields and Lou Costello.)

 Just login to your account and subscribe to this theater